janmikulacz/trivis/README.md

 ## TřiVis Codebase

-Assuming [trivis/](trivis) is the root directory of the TřiVis codebase, the codebase directory structure is as follows:
+Assuming we are in the [trivis/](trivis) directory, the root directory of the TřiVis codebase, the lower-level directory structure is as follows:

 - [include/trivis/](trivis/include/trivis): Header files of the TřiVis library.
     - [geom/](trivis/include/trivis/geom): Geometric types and utilities (includes a wrapper around [Robust Geometric Predicates](https://github.com/dengwirda/robust-predicate)).